-- 1. A participant may make a request to the Board, not less than 14 days before the first day of the hearing, for an order requiring another person: - a) to attend an oral or electronic hearing to give evidence on oath or affirmation or in any other manner that is admissible and relevant to an issue in the hearing; or - b) to produce for the Board or another participant a document or other thing in the person's possession or control as specified by the Board that is admissible and relevant to an issue in the hearing.
+1. A participant may make a request to the Board, not less than 14 days before the first day of the hearing, for an order requiring another person:

-The request must be in writing and include: a) the name and address of the witness: b) the reason the person's attendance is required; c) he a description of the documents or other items which the witness is requested to bring to the aring; d) the reason why such materials are relevant; and e) details of any attempts made to have the witness voluntarily attend.
-The participant requesting the order must deliver a copy of the request made, pursuant to less 31.1 and 31.2, to the other participants within 2 days of filing the request with the Board. ord If the Board grants the order, it may make an order requiring the participant applying for the der to pay reasonable witness fees and expenses associated with the witness' attendance at hearing.
-If an order is issued, the participant who applied will be required to serve the order within a assonable time before the witness is required to appear. a) b) c) he d) ru the

-6. B A person who is summoned to appear at a hearing may make a request in writing to the pard, before the hearing, or in person at the hearing, for the order to be set aside or modified 7. pe The Board may cancel or vary an order to appear, if it is satisfied that the evidence of the erson is: a) not likely relevant; b) may be obtained through some other means; c) is protected by legal privilege; d) the person is not able to provide the information sought; or e) at any other circumstance which, in the opinion of the Board, would excuse the person from tending the hearing.
-Rule 32: Adjournments 1.
-A participant may ask the Board to adjourn a hearing.
+- a. to attend an oral or electronic hearing to give evidence on oath or affirmation or in any other manner that is admissible and relevant to an issue in the hearing; or - b. to produce for the Board or another participant a document or other thing in the person's possession or control as specified by the Board that is admissible and relevant to an issue in the hearing. - 2.
+The request must be in writing and include: - a. the name and address of the witness; - b. the reason the person's attendance is required; - c. a description of the documents or other items which the witness is requested to bring to the hearing; - d. the reason why such materials are relevant; and - e. details of any attempts made to have the witness voluntarily attend. - 3.
+The participant requesting the order must deliver a copy of the request made, pursuant to RPP 31.1 and 31.2, to the other participants within 2 days of filing the request with the Board. - 4.
+If the Board grants the order, it may make an order requiring the participant applying for the order to pay reasonable witness fees and expenses associated with the witness' attendance at the hearing. - 5.
+If an order is issued, the participant who applied will be required to serve the order within a reasonable time before the witness is required to appear. - 6.
+A person who is summoned to appear at a hearing may make a request in writing to the Board, before the hearing, or in person at the hearing, for the order to be set aside or modified. - 7.
+The Board may cancel or vary an order to appear, if it is satisfied that the evidence of the person is: - a. not likely relevant; - b. may be obtained through some other means; - c. is protected by legal privilege; - d. the person is not able to provide the information sought; or - e. any other circumstance which, in the opinion of the Board, would excuse the person from attending the hearing.